Baumol–Tobin model: Formal exposition of the model

 The average holdings of money during the period depend on the number of withdrawals made.
 Suppose that all income is withdrawn at the beginning (N=1) and spent over the entire period.
 In that case the individual starts with money holdings equal to Y and ends the period with money holdings of zero.
 Normalizing the length of the period to 1, average money holdings are equal to Y/2.
 If an individual initially withdraws half his income, $Y/2$, spends it, then in the middle of the period goes back to the bank and withdraws the rest he has made two withdrawals (N=2) and his average money holdings are equal to $Y/4$.
 In general, the person’s average money holdings will equal $Y/2N$.

 This means that the total cost of money management is equal to:

 The optimal number of withdrawals can be found by taking the derivative of this expression with respect to $N$ and setting it equal to zero (note that the second derivative is positive, which ensures that this is a minimum, not a maximum).

 The condition for the optimum is then given by:

 Solving this for N we get the optimal number of withdrawals:

-Using the fact that average money holdings are equal to Y/2N we obtain a demand for money function:
+Using the fact that average money holdings are equal to M = Y/2N we obtain the optimal demand for money function:

-The model can be easily modified to incorporate an average price level which turns the money demand function into a demand for liquidity function:
+The model can be easily modified to incorporate an average price level which turns the money demand function into a micro-founded demand for liquidity function:

 where Q is the volume of goods sold at an average price P, so that Y = P*Q.